ezeoleaf/awesome-golang-repositories/README.md

 [go-sniffer](https://github.com/40t/go-sniffer): 🔎Sniffing and parsing mysql,redis,http,mongodb etc protocol. 抓包截取项目中的数据库请求并解析成相应的语句。
 [taskq](https://github.com/vmihailenco/taskq): Golang asynchronous task/job queue with Redis, SQS, IronMQ, and in-memory backends
 [BoomFilters](https://github.com/tylertreat/BoomFilters): Probabilistic data structures for processing continuous, unbounded streams.
 [go-selfupdate](https://github.com/sanbornm/go-selfupdate): Enable your Go applications to self update
+[go_spider](https://github.com/hu17889/go_spider): [爬虫框架 (golang)] An awesome Go concurrent Crawler(spider) framework.
+The crawler is flexible and modular.
+It can be expanded to an Individualized crawler easily or you can use the default crawl components only.